Member Initializer Lists

 Updated

-In previous lessons, we saw how we could initialize the members of our classes to different values, using a constructor:
+In previous lessons, we saw how we could initialize the members of our classes to specific values within the body of a constructor:

 class Character {